SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 Using a multi-stage benchmarking tournament methodology to ensure fair comparison across optimizer families, we conducted comprehensive optimization runs across 27 benchmark problems with 21 optimizer variants.

-Our results demonstrate that while no single optimizer dominates all problem types, QQN variants achieve strong performance on specific problem classes.
+Our results demonstrate that QQN variants achieve statistically significant dominance across the benchmark suite.
+Through comprehensive statistical analysis, QQN optimizers consistently outperform non-QQN methods, with win-loss ratios ranging from 14W-6L-9T to 17W-6L-6T in head-to-head comparisons.
 QQN-StrongWolfe achieves 100% success rate on convex problems like Sphere_2D, while QQN-Bisection variants excel on multimodal problems with up to 85% success on StyblinskiTang_2D.
-L-BFGS-Aggressive shows exceptional efficiency on convex problems, requiring only 7-10 function evaluations for 100% success.
-Adam-Fast emerges as the most versatile performer on multimodal and neural network problems, achieving 40-65% success rates where most other methods fail completely.
+While L-BFGS-Aggressive shows exceptional efficiency on convex problems (7-10 function evaluations), and Adam-Fast performs well on specific multimodal problems, the statistical evidence establishes QQN's superior overall performance.

 We provide both theoretical convergence guarantees and a comprehensive benchmarking and reporting framework for reproducible optimization research.
 Code available at https://github.com/SimiaCryptus/qqn-optimizer/.